colynn/aws_instance_st2/README.md

 ##
-Depends on the crontab time to start/stop aws instances
+Depends on the tag list to start/stop aws instances

 <pre>
 # pip install boto3